-Apple’s rumored iOS 13 update is getting closer and today we want to take you through everything we know, and think we know, about iOS 12’s successor.
+Apple’s iOS 13 update is official and today we want to take you through everything we know, and think we know, about iOS 13’s successor.

-As we push toward Apple’s annual developer conference, iOS 13 rumors are picking up.
-We don’t have the full picture yet, but we have enough to provide you with a broad outline of the key components which include the beta, the iOS 13 release date, the devices getting iOS 13, and the update’s rumored features.
+We don’t have the full picture yet, but we have enough to provide you with a broad outline of the key components which include the iOS 13 beta, the iOS 13 release date, the devices getting iOS 13, and the update’s features.

 iOS 13 Beta

-For more about the iOS 13 beta, please take a look at our guide.
+For more about the iOS 13 beta, take a look at our guide.

 iOS 13 Release Date

-The iOS 13 beta will stretch over several months culminating with a release sometime in the fall after another event and Apple keynote.
+The iOS 13 beta will stretch over several months culminating with a release sometime in the fall after the 2019 iPhone launch event.

-We don’t have a specific date to share with you at the moment, but odds are good that iOS 13 launches sometime in September for most iOS 12-powered devices.
+We don’t have a specific date to share with you at the moment, but odds are good that iOS 13 launches sometime in September for compatible devices.

 September is a key month in Apple’s annual release cycle and it’s usually when the company pulls its new iOS software out of beta and releases it for millions of phones and tablets around the earth.
 And as of right now, it doesn’t look like Apple will deviate from that protocol in 2019.